lisc-tools/lisc/README.rst

 - `Reference <https://lisc-tools.github.io/lisc/reference.html>`_:
   with information for how to reference and report on using the module

-For a curated list of projects that use LISC (or pre-cursors), check out the `projects <https://github.com/lisc-tools/Projects>`_ page.
+For a curated list of projects that use LISC check out the `projects <https://github.com/lisc-tools/Projects>`_ page.

 Dependencies
 ------------

-LISC is written in Python 3, and requires Python 3.5 or greater to run.
+LISC is written in Python 3, and requires Python >= 3.5 to run.

 Requirements: